CLafitte/batch_silence_trimmer/README.md

 ```

 Note: FFmpeg must be installed separately and accessible via the command line (ffmpeg -version should work).

-## Example Use Cases

-Podcasts: trim dead air and pauses from dialogue tracks for multiple recordings at a time

-Audiobooks: maintain consistent pacing between multiple chapters or takes without individually editing files

-Music production: clean up exported stems or live takes before mixing or sharing

 ## Running the GUI